MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-synchronizing-business-central-and-sales.md

 title: Synchronisation and Data Integration | Microsoft Docs
 description: 'The synchronisation copies data between Microsoft Dataverse tables and Business Central records, and keeps the data in both systems up-to-date.'
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: ivkoleti
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 03/31/2023
+ms.custom: bap-template
-ms.search.keywords: 'Dataverse, integration, sync, synchronize, mapping' ms.date: 06/14/2021
+ms.search.keywords: 'Dataverse, integration, sync, synchronize, mapping'
-ms.author: bholtorf
 ---

-# <a name="synchronizing-data-in-business-central-with-microsoft-dataverse"></a>Synchronising Data in Business Central with Microsoft Dataverse
+# Synchronising Data in Business Central with Microsoft Dataverse

 When you integrate [!INCLUDE[prod_short](includes/cds_long_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)], you can decide whether to synchronise data in selected fields of [!INCLUDE[prod_short](includes/prod_short.md)] (such as customers, contacts, and sales people) with equivalent rows in [!INCLUDE[prod_short](includes/cds_long_md.md)] (such as accounts, contacts, and users).
 Depending on the type of row, you can synchronise data from [!INCLUDE[prod_short](includes/cds_long_md.md)] to [!INCLUDE[prod_short](includes/prod_short.md)], or vice versa.
 For more information, see [Integrating with Dynamics 365 Sales](admin-prepare-dynamics-365-for-sales-for-integration.md).